 Step 3 – Pick out the most interesting data and present it: After you’ve put in a ton of work, it’s tempting just to publish it all, effectively saying “I’ve done enough, here it is.”

 But if you really want great results, you have to keep going until your work is done.

 Now, you need to present your data in an attractive way.
 Create graphs and charts of the most interesting data that gets your point across.
 This will help spread it on social media.
-For example, the post on Okdork had attractive graphs with embed codes for all the main points:

-If you really want to go the extra mile (and I encourage it), think about creating an infographic from your data.
+If you really want to go the extra mile (and we encourage it), think about creating an infographic from your data.
 The big benefit from this is that your infographic should get a lot of attention because it is all original data.